MichaelHDesigns/tree/README.md

 Link Manager Application
 Overview
-The Link Manager Application allows users to manage their links by providing a user-friendly interface where users can submit links along with their titles.
-It also lets users view a list of all users and their respective links.
+The Link Manager Application allows users to manage their links with ease.
+It provides a user-friendly interface where users can submit links along with their titles.
+Additionally, it offers a view of all users and their respective links.

-The application is built using:
+Technologies Used:

-React for the frontend (located in the /src folder) Express for the backend (located in the /backend folder) The data is saved in the /data folder in JSON format.
+Frontend: React (located in the /src folder)
+Backend: Express (located in the /backend folder)
+Data Storage: User data is stored in JSON format in the /data folder.
 Project Structure
+bash
+Copy
+Edit
-/src: Contains all the React components, including the Home page, User List, and individual user details.
-/backend: Contains the server (Express) setup and API routes for handling data operations.
-/data: Stores user data in JSON format.
+/src              # Contains all React components (Home, User List, User Details) /backend          # Contains Express server and API routes /data             # Stores user data in JSON format Getting Started
-Getting Started
 Clone the Repository
 Clone the repository to your local machine:

+bash
+Copy
+Edit
 git clone https://github.com/MichaelHDesigns/tree.git
 cd tree
 Install Dependencies